United States Army during the Vietnam War: Officers

 During the 14-week course for male officers and the 18-week course for female officers of the Women's Army Corps (WAC), they underwent a selection process that prepared them for assignment as junior officers of their division.
 Recruitment for ROTC was aimed primarily at college students.
 The program offered the opportunity to fulfill military obligations while completing a college education.
 It was especially attractive to those who wanted to avoid enlistment in the Army as a soldier.
 Junior Division ROTC recruiters actively visited high schools and encouraged graduates to enroll in colleges that offered ROTC programs.
 Students were offered the opportunity to combine a military education with a college education.
 ROTC scholarships were heavily advertised and offered financial incentives such as tuition coverage, monthly stipends, and book allowances for qualified students.

 Senior Division ROTC recruiters targeted students from civilian colleges and universities.
 While the Junior Division, ROTC, offered military training in secondary schools, there was a 4-year and a 2-year program for the Senior Division.
 The 4-year program included a 2-year basic course followed by a 2-year advanced course with a six-week summer training camp usually attended between the junior and senior years.
 The 2-year program was designed for students who for some reason were unable to complete the basic course.
 This category included transfer students from junior colleges who did not have an ROTC program.
 Instead of the basic course, they attended a six-week summer camp before taking the advanced course.
-Participation in ROTC was initially voluntary for most college students.
-However, during the Vietnam War, many colleges required freshmen and sophomores to take ROTC as part of their college curriculum as part of the basic course.
+Participation in ROTC was initially mandatory for most male college students.
+However, during the Vietnam War, many colleges began making participation voluntary.